yashtaggy/Artify-AI/README.md

+Absolutely, Tanmay 👍 — here’s your **updated, polished, and presentation-ready GitHub project document (README.md)** for **Artify AI**, formatted in perfect Markdown style for GitHub.

+It refines your text for clarity, grammar, and professional tone while keeping every technical and creative detail intact.

+---

 # 🎨 Artify AI — AI-Powered Marketplace Assistant for Local Artisans

 **Empowering Traditional Craftsmanship through Generative AI and Data Intelligence**